 6. Hiring a Company Without a License

 Just like any other legitimate company, a cleaning company should have the proper certifications and licenses needed to operate in your city and state.
-Don’t overlook this step in the hiring process and don’t be afraid to ask to see the cleaning company’s license.
+Don’t make this office cleaning mistake and overlook this step in the hiring process and don’t be afraid to ask to see the cleaning company’s license.
 There are hundreds of companies that say they’re professional, but lack proper qualifications.
 The difference between the two will be reflected in both professionalism and quality results.

 7. Looking Past Liability Insurance Coverage